mstksg/inCode/copy/entries/type-levels.md

 !!!type-levels/Level6.hs "data Sorted"
 ```

-To simplify we are only going to talk about non-empty lists, so the minimum
+To keep things simple, we are only going to talk about non-empty lists, so the
-priority is always defined.
+minimum priority is always defined.

 So, a `Sorted n a` is either `SSingle (x :: Entry n a)`, where the single item
 is a value of priority `n`, or `SCons x xs`, where `x` has priority `n` and
 `xs :: Sorted m a`, where `n <= m`.
 In our previous inductive `Nat`, you could
-imagine this as `SSCons :: SNat m -> LTE n m -> Entry n a -> Sorted m a ->
+imagine this as `SCons :: SNat m -> LTE n m -> Entry n a -> Sorted m a ->
 Sorted n a`, but here we will use GHC's built-in `<=` typeclass-based witness
 of less-than-or-equal-to-ness.

-And this works!
+This works!
 You should be able to write:

 ```haskell
 Entry @1 'a' `SCons` Entry @2 'b' `SCons` SSingle (Entry @4 'c')